kirkconway/spriter/README.md

 player.update(x,y);
 ```
 Where `x` and `y` are the coordinates you want to draw the animation later on.
+The method will loop the animation on its own.

 In you rendering (or drawing) method you just call:
 ```